labgrid-client interface to control boards

 specify the place to operate on

-the crossbar url of the coordinator
+the crossbar url of the coordinator, defaults to

 - -c CONFIG, --config CONFIG